-- Indoor and outdoor dining is allowed, with restrictions
+- Indoor and outdoor dining is allowed, with capacity restrictions

-- Indoor recreation and entertainment attractions, including bowling alleys, entertainment centers and theaters, are open with 50% maximum capacity (or 100 people total)
+- Indoor recreation and entertainment attractions, including bowling alleys, entertainment centers and theaters, are open with capacity restrictions

-- Indoor pools are closed; outdoor pools are allowed
+- Indoor and outdoor pools are open with capacity restrictions

-- Shopping malls and retail stores are open with a maximum 75% occupancy; curbside pick-up is encouraged.
+- Shopping malls and retail stores are open open with capacity restrictions; curbside pick-up is encouraged

 Tualatin Valley’s businesses have implemented new safety protocols, such as reservations systems, outdoor dining spaces, enhanced sanitation and additional health protocols to keep our visitors safe.
 The following is an overview of some of the current protocols–by sector–that are being undertaken by our businesses.

 Most of Tualatin Valley’s wineries have implemented a reservations-only system.
 Our wineries quickly pivoted, including allowing physically distanced outdoor tastings as well as limited indoor tastings.

 Indoor and outdoor dining is allowed, and capacity may be limited.
 Most of Tualatin Valley’s breweries and restaurants offer food to-go, allowing visitors to experience the tastes of the region safely.
-Those that are able have created outdoor dining opportunities, allowing visitors to enjoy a meal on-premises.
+Those that are able have improved their outdoor dining opportunities, allowing visitors to enjoy a meal on-premises.

 Tualatin Valley’s hotels have implemented myriad safety protocols, which may include requiring masks in public spaces, more frequent sanitization of high-touch areas and more.
 We have provided links to our hotels’ individual safety protocol on their individual listings.